-- Notification will be issued to local public transport operators prior to commencement of the works, advising of any proposed works and expected restrictions. - Local access will be granted as required. - Any changes of schedule (e.g. change from night-time works to daytime works) will be communicated to travelling public throughout the programme. - Appropriate provisions / measures will be implemented within the TM to allow the safe passage of NMUs of all abilities through the site (if required). - Journey planning information will be available for drivers online at the trafficscotland.org website.
+- Notification will be issued to local public transport operators prior to commencement of the works, advising of any proposed works and expected restrictions. - Any changes of schedule (e.g. change from night-time works to daytime works) will be communicated to travelling public throughout the programme. - Journey planning information will be available for drivers online at the trafficscotland.org website.
 Journey planning information will also be available for drivers online through BEAR's social media platforms.